 Westpac MNI Consumer Sentiment Indicator

-The Westpac MNI China CSI (Consumer Sentiment Indicator) is made up of five major sub-indicators—durable buying conditions, current business conditions indicator, stock investment indicator, real estate investment indicator, and car purchase indicator.
+The Westpac MNI China Consumer Sentiment Indicator (or CSI) is made up of five major sub-indicators: the durable buying conditions indicator, the current business conditions indicator, the stock investment indicator, the real estate investment indicator, and the car purchase indicator.

-A fall in consumer discretionary spending would benefit American depositary receipts of Chinese consumer discretionary companies such as Ctrip.com (CTRP), Jumei International (JMEI), Homeinns Hotel Group (HMIN), New Oriental Education (EDU), and Qunar Cayman Islands Limited (QUNR) would be adversely impacted due to a decline in consumer sentiment.
+Thus, American depositary receipts (or ADRs) of consumer discretionary companies such as Ctrip.com International (CTRP), Jumei International (JMEI), Homeinns Hotel Group (HMIN), New Oriental Education (EDU), and Qunar Cayman Islands Limited (QUNR) would be adversely impacted due to a decline in consumer sentiment.